Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/user-interface.md

 CursorControllers control the logic of the software cursor sprite.
 This includes things like dynamically updating its position, size, and visibility.

-`CursorController.cs` represents a basic, general-purpose CursorController used by our template.
+`CursorController.cs` represents a basic, general-purpose CursorController used by the template.
 This component can be found attached to the Cursor GameObject in the Persistent scene.

 #### FloatingHealthBarControllers